Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • Methods such as use case analysis, requirement prioritization, and prototyping further aid in refining and validating requirements to ensure they are thorough, understandable, and practical.

-83. What strategies do you employ to manage challenges related to data consistency and synchronization in distributed systems?
+83. What strategies manage challenges related to data consistency and synchronization in distributed systems?

 Ans: